 Energy-efficient wearable face and neck cooling fans (power consumption ≤ 4 W) significantly improved not only local thermal sensation at the face and the neck, but also significantly improved the overall thermal sensation as well as overall thermal comfort.
 Overall TSVs ranged from +1.66 to +1.73 at 30 °C air temperature and +2.40 to +2.44 at 32 °C. The PMV predicted by the CBE thermal comfort tool was +1.55 and +2.29 at those two indoor temperatures (30 and 32 °C), respectively.
 Our observed TSVs were clearly in good agreement with PMVs predicted by the CBE thermal comfort tool [19].
 When the wearable face and neck cooling fans were used, overall TSVs decreased by 1.03-1.14 scale unit at 30 °C and by 1.34 to 1.66 scale units at 32 °C. The observed overall TSVs were close to +0.5 ('Slightly warm') when face and neck cooling fans were used at 30 °C, indicating that approximately 90% of participants were satisfied with the thermal environment [35].
 At 32 °C, the observed overall TSVs were close to +1.0, indicating that approximately 26% occupants were dissatisfied with the thermal condition (with cooling, PPD [Predicted Percentage of Dissatisfied] = 88%).
 Thus, the use of face and neck cooling fans could result in 74% of occupants being satisfied with the thermal environment.
 Nevertheless, this figure is slightly lower than the ASHRAE 55 standard of 80% occupant satisfaction rate [20].
 This could be due to the dry eye and lip symptoms caused by the use of face and neck cooling fans (see Figures 5 and 6).
-On the other hand, overall TCVs at 32 $^{\circ}$ C were all above -0.72(see Figure 4), indicating that the 32 °C temperature was still acceptable when using such highly energy efficient wearable face and neck cooling fans.
+On the other hand, overall TCVs at 32 °C were all above -0.72(see Figure 4), indicating that the 32 °C temperature was still acceptable when using such highly energy efficient wearable face and neck cooling fans.

 The effect of cooling control mode on thermal comfort has also been investigated in this work.
-At 30 $^{\circ}$ C, the fixed-power control mode caused overcooling in the face and neck regions, as evidenced by lower overall and local TSVs as well as the lower TCVs when compared to the free control mode (see Figures 2-5).
-In contrast, at 32 $^{\circ}$ C, the fixed-power at the speed level 2 (corresponding wind speed: 2.18 m/s) was unable to provide adequate cooling to the occupants.
+At 30 °C, the fixed-power control mode caused overcooling in the face and neck regions, as evidenced by lower overall and local TSVs as well as the lower TCVs when compared to the free control mode (see Figures 2-5).
+In contrast, at 32 °C, the fixed-power at the speed level 2 (corresponding wind speed: 2.18 m/s) was unable to provide adequate cooling to the occupants.
 As a result, the fixed-power mode worsened overall and local TSVs as well as overall TCVs when compared to the free-control mode.
 The findings above confirmed that personal control (free-control mode) played an important role in improving individual thermal comfort.
 This is consistent with previous research demonstrating that individual control of personal comfort devices can improve an individual's satisfaction with indoor conditions as well as energy efficiency [36-42].

-5. Limitations and Future Perspective
+5. Limitations

 Some limitations of this study should be acknowledged.
 First, only young college students were recruited, limiting our findings to populations of various ages and vulnerable groups.
-Second, local thermal comfort at the face and the neck was not investigated, despite the fact that such details could provide useful information for investigating its impact on overall thermal comfort.
-Next, only natural air cooling was studied, with no consideration given to other wearable cooling options such as liquid cooling and evaporative cooling.
+The effect of facial and neck cooling on thermal comfort of different genders was not investigated in this study due to the small number of female and male participants.
+Furthermore, local thermal comfort at the face and the neck was not investigated, despite the fact that such details could provide useful information for investigating its impact on overall thermal comfort.
+Finally, only natural air cooling was studied, with no consideration given to other wearable cooling options such as liquid cooling and evaporative cooling.